Zionist Federation of Australia

-The Zionist Federation of Australia (ZFA) is an umbrella organisation in Australia of the Zionist movement.
-It was established in Melbourne, Victoria in 1927 by prominent personalities, including Sir John Monash and Rabbi Israel Brodie, with Monash becoming its first president.
+The Zionist Federation of Australia (ZFA) is a nonprofit umbrella organisation in Australia of the Zionist movement.
+It was established in Melbourne, Victoria, in 1927 by prominent personalities, including Sir John Monash and Rabbi Israel Brodie, with Monash becoming its first president.
 On 11 November 2018, the biennial conference of ZFA elected Jeremy Leibler as its president, succeeding Danny Lamm who did not stand after serving for four years.

 ZFA was established to campaign for a permanent homeland for the Jewish people.
 It has accepted and endorsed the 1968 Jerusalem Program and its 2004 revision as the ideological platform of Zionism.

 Activities

 Since its establishment, the Zionist Federation of Australia has become one of the most active national Zionist organisations.
 ZFA: